Magical Native American

 - Subverted somewhat, in the works of Tomson Highway, including The Rez Sisters—who play bingo.

-- In the Whateley Universe, there are two literal Magical Native American characters: Heyoka, a Lakota 'two-spirit' who can communicate with spirits and astral project, but can't keep from physically shifting into the form of spirits that Heyoka merges with; and Charlie Lodgeman, once the superhero Totem but now 'merely' a supervisor at the Super Hero School Whateley Academy, who actually possesses the spirit of The First Shaman.
+- In the Whateley Universe, there are two literal examples: Heyoka, a Lakota 'two-spirit' who can communicate with spirits and astral project, but can't keep from physically shifting into the form of spirits that Heyoka merges with; and Charlie Lodgeman, once the superhero Totem but now 'merely' a supervisor at the Super Hero School Whateley Academy, who actually possesses the spirit of The First Shaman.
 As a subversion, there's also a superpowered mutant native American at the school who isn't magical: Skinwalker has the power to possess people and take over their bodies, but isn't a shaman.

 - Heyoka is a partial deconstruction, as she was sorta dragged into this, doesn't get ALONG with said spirits and astral projections, and wasn't especially into the specifics of her religion.
 (Her dad was, but he got struck by lightning.)
 Her powers are also a pain in the ARSE.
 (Her gender and personality can change pretty drastically thanks to the spirits...)